ngexp/hydrator/README.md

 private int $age;
 ```

-You can also use the CoerceInt attribute to achieve the same result.
-Both AutoCast and CoerceInt will internally use
-CoerceInt since the property type is an integer.

 ## The constructor is not invoked
 When the Hydrator instantiates a class, it does so without invoking the class constructor.
 This means that properties
 can be declared directly in the constructor without having to supply data at the instantiation moment.